Thursday, January 1, 2026

 This city reminds me of something...
 Transmetropolitan.
 The more I think about it, this world seems closest to that one, especially with the in your face attitude.

 It's hard to stay on mission when I'm free to walk the city.
-THere's a random firefight in the streets.
+There's a random firefight in the streets.
 It seems to be taking the cops forever to put down their targets.
 I stick around hoping to catch some free loot, and no bullets.
 It takes a while, but eventually the criminals drop and the cops just walk away.
 I pick up a strange assortment of what must be minor loot.
 All the long guns are broken and just break down into parts.
 Good enough for me right now.

 All the 'dead' bodies are twitching like they are just wounded.